 The Equator Principles is an international framework developed to identify, assess, and manage potential environmental and social risks and impacts of large-scale projects, including infrastructure and natural resource development.
-The Bank conducts environmental and social risk assessment based on the Principles prior to the loan decision.

-Regarding climate change risks, in addition to examining technically and economically feasible options that climate change-related metrics and targets which are contribute to reducing GHG emissions, the Bank evaluates status of project developers' measures to identify and manage physical and transition risks in line with the TCFD recommendations
+The Bank conducts environmental and social risk assessment based on the Principles prior to the loan decision contribute to reducing GHG emissions, the Bank evaluates status of project developers' measures to identify and manage physical and transition risks in line with the TCFD recommendations.